 Irem replied, “Dentist” so the mystery was solved, her father was a dentist.
 Once again I thought – that’s strange for a retired dentist to be renting out his office, but it was a bed and I wasn’t going to overthink it too much.

 When Irem left I was quite surprised that the dental room with all of the equipment was left completely open – heck I could sit in the chair if I wanted – but I didn’t…at least not yet.
 After an hour, Irem’s father, Dr. Mustafa , showed up and sat at the desk in the living room and read a magazine.
-We couldn’t really communicate due to the language difference, so I could only conjure up explanations in my head and thought once again that he must be retired and this must be a ‘get away’ apartment for him .
+We couldn’t really communicate due to the language difference, so I could only conjure up explanations in my head and thought once again that he must be retired and this must be a ‘get away’ apartment for him.

 The next day the bell rang and I buzzed the mail delivery person in.
 He came up to the apartment and delivered teeth to me for Dr. Mustafa.
-It was at that moment where my mind’s explanation of the retired dentist started to crumble.
+It was at that moment that my mind’s explanation of the retired dentist started to crumble.
 I looked at the teeth in the plastic envelope, thanked the man, and placed the small package on Dr. Mustafa’s desk.

-Dr. Mustafa showed up that afternoon with a friend and I heard them talking in the dental room and as I got up to refill my tea in the kitchen I noticed that they were doing their afternoon prayers (Salah) – which made me feel slightly odd and intrusive – but I went back to the living room and kept working.
+Dr. Mustafa showed up that afternoon with a friend and I heard them talking in the dental room as I got up to refill my tea in the kitchen I noticed that they were doing their afternoon prayers (Salah) – which made me feel slightly odd and intrusive – but I went back to the living room and kept working.

-Two other women arrived and Dr. Mustafa let them in and led them to the living room where I was sitting in my bare feet, shorts, tank top and working away on my laptop.
+Two other women arrived and Dr. Mustafa let them in and led them to the living room where I was sitting in my bare feet, shorts, tank top, and working away on my laptop.
 The women sat down and Dr. Mustafa chatted with them in Turkish – soon they all walked away down the hall and that’s when I heard it – the drill.

 The door to the dental room was left open and my ears perked up to the noise.
 My mind went into overdrive as I thought…this is totally strange.
 For the next 40 minutes the drilling went on, some slight yelps of pain came from the room, and then finally it was finished.
 The women came out with Dr. Mustafa and sat with me again on the couch (which I realized is actually the waiting room) – they talked a bit and then said goodbye to me and left.

 I’m used to living in uncertainty and confusion when I travel.
 I actually like it – I don’t have to ‘know why’ or have all the answers – you just learn to accept when you are a traveler.
-However this experience was stretching my limits only because it was so vastly different than how Americans look at Dr. visits or dental appointments.
+However, this experience was stretching my limits only because it was so vastly different than how Americans look at Dr. visits or dental appointments.
 My mind was spinning with questions and confusion.

 Then my savior walked in, a young man named Deniz who came into the waiting room where I was sitting.
-He looked at me and said , “Hello!
+He looked at me and said, “Hello!
 Where are you from?”
 I was startled out of my internal thoughts.
 I looked at him and said “America” in a dazed state of mind.

 I was a bit shocked because I had no idea how he knew I was a traveler and that I was staying here at the office.
-I quickly learned that Deniz had been here on numerous visits and he had met many travelers who were staying here so he immediately knew that I was a renting a room and simply hanging out in the waiting room/living room.
-But most importantly – I realized that this fine English speaking man could be my chance to figure out what in the heck was going on!
+I quickly learned that Deniz had been here on numerous visits and he had met many travelers who were staying here so he immediately knew that I was renting a room and simply hanging out in the waiting room/living room.
+But most importantly – I realized that this fine English-speaking man could be my chance to figure out what in the heck was going on!

 Deniz could translate for me with Dr. Mustafa who came out and joined us.
-The three of us sat and talked and made me feel as if the fact that I was a traveler staying in a dentist office/apartment was no big deal at all.
+The three of us sat and talked and made me feel as if the fact that I was a traveler staying in a dentist’s office/apartment was no big deal at all.
 It wasn’t out of the ordinary for the Turkish.
 Not that dentist offices often double as hostels, but more that dentist offices are frequently in homes and aren’t as ‘formal’ as we experience in America.
 I also learned that Dr. Mustafa has been hosting travelers in his office for the past 7 months and he enjoys it.
 He is close to retirement at 61 and will most likely retire this winter.
-But in the meantime he said that he wishes he knew English so that he could communicate more with his guests.
+But in the meantime, he said that he wishes he knew English so that he could communicate more with his guests.

 Then was time for Dr. Mustafa and Deniz to ‘get to work’ and soon they disappeared down the hall and the drilling started up again.